simonmtr/inf-fwpm-objective-c-bool-parser/index.md

 The 'void(^)(double, double))' is the block that gets passed as a parameter in this case [16].

 ### Alternative to blocks
+Blocks are usable with OS X v10.6 and later, and iOS 4.0 and later with an open source blocks runtime [20].
-There alternative to using blocks for functional programming in Objective C. One alternative is using function pointers:
+There are alternatives to using blocks for functional programming in Objective C. One alternative is using function pointers:
 ```
 void print() {
     NSLog(@"Printed!");